onur-ozguzel/MongoDbAndRedisPOC/README.md

 # MongoDbAndRedisPOC

-Redis part is created with help of the Les Jackson's Full Course of Redis as a Primary DB using a .NET 6 API.
+Redis part is created with help of the Les Jackson's Full Course of "Redis as a Primary DB using a .NET 6 API".

 https://www.youtube.com/watch?v=GgyizgXwXAg